Skip to main content

 The aim of this page is to provide answers to some of the frequently asked questions (FAQs) about Local Government Reorganisation (LGR), and how this may affect Cambridgeshire.
 It also includes related news articles, documents, and additional resources in one place.

-For an introduction into LGR and the timeline of actions received by the Government, please visit Devolution and Local Government Reorganisation
+For an introduction to LGR and the timeline of actions received by the Government, please visit Devolution and Local Government Reorganisation

 Frequently Asked Questions (FAQs)